Actor Pierce Brosnan pleads guilty to walking in Yellowstone park's thermal area, must pay $1,500 - ExBulletin

 Going outside the boundaries of these areas can be dangerous: Among the millions of people who visit Yellowstone each year, some are seriously burned by ignoring warnings not to stray from the trail.

-Getting caught can also pose legal risks, with prison sentences, hefty fines and bans from the park regularly imposed on trespassers.
+Getting caught can also pose legal risks, with prison sentences, hefty fines and park bans routinely imposed on trespassers.

 In addition to his four James Bond films, Brosnan starred in the 1980s television series Remington Steele and is known for his starring roles in the Mrs. Doubtfire and The Thomas Crown Affair.